tacctile/tacctile_webapp/plugins/README.md

-# Ghost Hunter Toolbox Plugins
+# Tacctile Plugins

-This directory contains the plugin architecture for Ghost Hunter Toolbox.
+This directory contains the plugin architecture for Tacctile.

 ## Plugin Structure